 - 8 grinds fresh black pepper

 - lettuce, tomato, pickles, ketchup, mustard, mayo, avocado, etc, (optional)

-- Meanwhile, lightly mix beef, dijon, Worcestershire, salt and pepper and form into patties, about 3 or 4, however big you like them
+- In a large bowl, lightly mix beef, dijon, Worcestershire, salt and pepper and form into 4 patties, adjust your beef amount if you are serving more or less people

-- When burgers are cooked to desired doneness and cheese is melted, assemble with your favorite condiments and eat!
+- Toast buns in the same skillet or in a warm oven.
+When burgers are cooked to desired doneness and cheese is melted, assemble with your favorite toppings and serve!